- About

 In addition to being a talented and dedicated scientist, she found much in life to enjoy outside of science.
 She was a gifted flutist and enjoyed baking, crafts, photography, crocheting, knitting, science fiction, music, art, travel, and collecting antiques.
 She built her own cabin from the ground up and spent the seasons hiking, jogging, cross-country skiing or just walking in the woods or gardening.
 She hiked and backpacked with family and friends throughout the continental U.S. as well as in Alaska, Scotland, England, Germany, and Switzerland.
 On September 14, 1999, Dr. Crute unexpectedly collapsed and died as she reached the summit of Killington Mountain in Vermont.
 She was just thirty-five years old.

-The Carol Folt Research Scholarship Award honors the dedication and significant contributions of Carol Folt, Ph.D., to the Women in Science Project at Dartmouth.
+The Carol Folt Research Scholarship Award honors the dedication and significant contributions of Carol Folt, Ph.D., to WISP at Dartmouth.
 She was one of the original faculty mentors in the WISP Research Internship Program as well as a member of WISP's Faculty Advisory Committee.
-Carol has been a steadfast supporter of the program and a dedicated mentor to young women in the sciences throughout her years at Dartmouth.
+Carol has been a steadfast supporter of the program and a dedicated mentor to students in the sciences throughout her years at Dartmouth.
 She is an environmental scientist and award-winning educator, known for her research in salmon conservation, metal toxicity, and effects of dietary mercury and arsenic on human and ecosystem health.
 In addition to her role as a scholar and educator, she served as Dean of Graduate Studies, Dean of Faculty, Provost, and Interim President at Dartmouth.
 In 2010, she was elected a fellow of the American Association for the Advancement of Science for her scientific work and academic leadership.